 You may have noticed that when utilizing Google Maps or any other GPS guidance system on your mobile device that your location is represented by a Circular Dot on a graph.
 This circular dot has a circular proximity ring which appears to be very small and a specific representation of your latitude and longitude.
 However, if you zoom in to the smallest point of the dot, you will notice that DOT got pretty big and so is the circle that surrounds it.
 This is where GPS fluctuations occur.
 The best mobile guided GPS systems have an error radius of 4.9 meters and 32 feet diameter range (The Facts).

-GPS devices interpret you location predicated upon the proximity of a geographic radius that surrounds the dot, therefore the device may believe you are anywhere within the proximity of the circle at any given time.
+GPS devices interpret you location based upon the proximity of a geographic radius that surrounds the dot, therefore the device may believe you are anywhere within the proximity of the circle at any given time.
 Furthermore, not all devices are created equal in regards to software and technical capacity.
 Therefore it is important to understand that if you are utilizing a GPS transmittable device (your phone) to track your runs, you will face some discrepancy that are predicated upon variables outside of the Metron App.

 This article is predicated upon clarifying the ambiguities that surround GPS running and the fluctuations you may face in data accuracy.
 No matter what device/system you are utilizing for GPS guidance, you will face some fluctuations in data output/input, this is inevitable.